jreisinger/docs/data/cv.md

-I have been computering for companies of varied sizes and types.
-My experience is in systems administration (DevOps, SRE), IT security and related scripting/programming.
-I try to stay on top of new technologies and practices and use them when/where appropriate.
-I am not bad at managing smaller projects and teams.
+I've been securing, operating and building computer systems.
+This includes writing scripts and programs.
+If you want to put a name on these activities it's systems administration, infrastructure engineering, SRE or DevOps.
+I've managed smaller projects and teams.

 # Employment history